sparkcognition/aistudio/quick start.markdown

 ### Project Files

 Upload files from your computer or from a storage bucket to be used in your pipelines.
-Visit the [Project Files](projectfiles.md) page to learn more.
+Visit the <a href="https://sparkcognition.github.io/aistudio-docs/projectfiles.html">Project Files</a> page to learn more.

 <br>